The Barbarian Nobody Asked For

 3rd-level Path of the Relentless Storm feature

-Over the course of a long rest, you channel the undulations of the storm within you.
-After finishing a the rest, you determine how the storm will manifest itself.
+After finishing a long rest, you determine how the storm inside you manifests itself.
 This manifestation lasts until you choose to change it using this feature.
 Choose one of the following: Fire, Earth, Air, Water

 When you enter your rage, and later while raging as a Bonus Action, you can choose to evoke your storm's might.
 The resulting effect is based on your chosen manifestation.
 If one of your features requires a saving throw, the DC equals 8 + your Constitution modifier + your proficiency bonus.